mttgdd/open-radvlad/README.md

-# open-radvlad
+# Open-RadVLAD

-Open-RadVLAD: Shift and Rotation Invariant Radar Place Recognition with the Fourier Transform and VLAD
+Open-RadVLAD: Fast and Robust Radar Place Recognition

+> :warning: This work is currently under review.